 What Causes Trigeminal Neuralgia?

-Trigeminal Neuralgia (TN) happens when the trigeminal nerve, a big nerve in your face, gets irritated.
+Causes of Trigeminal Neuralgia happens when the trigeminal nerve, a big nerve in your face, gets irritated.
 But what causes this irritation?
 Let’s find out.

-• Other Health Conditions: Certain diseases can increase the risk of developing TN.
-For example, Multiple Sclerosis (MS), a condition that affects the nerves, can damage the myelin sheath, making TN more likely.
+- Other Health Conditions: Certain diseases can increase the risk of developing TN.
+For example, Multiple Sclerosis Symptoms (MS), a condition that affects the nerves, can damage the myelin sheath, making TN more likely.
 Similarly, tumors, though rare, can press against the trigeminal nerve and cause pain.

 Risk Factors: Who is More Likely to Get Trigeminal Neuralgia?